 Contact: 902-827-2250 or 888-544-3434

 Camping with my family is part of my most cherished childhood memories.
 It’s probably one of the reasons why I still enjoy it so much!
 Getting in touch with nature, exploring new beaches and forests, making friends, campfires and learning to swim are some of the things we used to do, that children and people of every age still do now!
+So choose which one of these perfect campgrounds for every camper around the Halifax area best suits your needs and go have a great time!

 Remember to respect the environment and wildlife when camping.
 Check the fire advisories for the region and make sure that you pick up after yourself.
 You should only leave footprints behind!